Project R.io A.rriba C.ommunity E.mpowerment Program

 HOW DOES PROJECT R.A.C.E.
 WORK?

-Students can be referred to the program by anyone within the community, or from within the Española Valley Secondary Schools system.
+Participants can be referred to the program by anyone within the community, or from within the Española Valley Secondary Schools system.
 Student participation is based on their willingness to get, and obtain employment within the community.
-Students are required to fill out a Project R.A.C.E. application, submit a short essay, and sign a code of conduct (parent or guardian signature required for anyone under the age of 18 years), as their intake for the Project R.A.C.E.
+Participants are required to fill out a Project R.A.C.E. application, submit a short essay, sign a code of conduct, and give (or deny) us permission on a photo release form (parent or guardian signature required for anyone under the age of 18 years), as their intake for the Project R.A.C.E.
 After all paperwork is received, we offer one on one mentoring where the student will undergo career readiness and job training.
 This includes, but is not limited to: